Photo: William Dugan

-Our findings on PAWS were consistent with preliminary findings in a study published in 2013 at the Massachusetts General Hospital, in conjunction with Harvard Medical School, (and partially paid for by a grant from the National Institutes of Health) recently published preliminary findings on the practice of Bikram Hatha yoga and reduction in symptoms of anxiety and depression.
-Anecdotally, we have had several Sober Yogis participants report that Bikram Hatha yoga has decreased their symptoms of post acute withdrawal syndrome, and emotional dysregulation.
+Our findings on PAWS were consistent with preliminary findings in a study published in 2013 at the Massachusetts General Hospital on the practice of Bikram Hatha yoga and reduction in symptoms of anxiety and depression.
 In his latest book, The Body Keeps the Score, internationally acclaimed trauma expert, Bessel van der Kolk, MD, provides numerous examples of PTSD symptom reduction through the practice of yoga and other body centered therapies.

 Sober Yogis Groups.